d-w-moore/irods-dev-orientation/reinstall_w_debug.md

   )
 done
 ```
-Now we create parallel directories in which to actually generate all intermediate files as well as the `.deb` (Debian) package files that will ultimately result when we build from the source:
+Now we create parallel directories in which to actually generate all intermediate files as well as the `.deb` (Debian) package files that will ultimately result when we build from the source.

+*NOTE* - a beneficial effect of using **cmake** to build "outside the source" - effectively is to keep the repository itself "clean" - so git doesn't need to be confused by the presence of a multitude of files resulting from the build.

+With this in mind, set a dummy `bash` variable `d`:
 `d=irods`
-`mkdir bld__$d && cd bld__$d`
-`cmake -DCMAKE_BUILD_TYPE=Debug -GNinja ../$d`
-`cd ..`

-*NOTE* - a beneficial effect of using **cmake** to build "outside the source" - effectively is to keep the repository itself "clean" - so git doesn't need to be confused by the presence of a multitude of files resulting from the build.

-The next step is to `cd` into the build directory for the iRODS core and server code and compile it to package form:
+and follow up with the boilerplate commands below:
 ```
+mkdir bld__$d && cd bld__$d  && \
+cmake -DCMAKE_BUILD_TYPE=Debug -GNinja ../$d && \
-cd bld__irods ; ninja package
+ninja package
 ```
+which should build all of the iRODS core code, including ICAT server, runtime, development support files, and plugins.

-This will take a while, but once it is done, a number  of `*.deb` packages will exist, typically named something like
+This will take a while, but once it is done, a number  of `*.deb` packages will have been created, typically named something like:
 ```
 irods-database-plugin-mysql_4.2.2~trusty_amd64.deb
 irods-database-plugin-postgres_4.2.2~trusty_amd64.deb